Ad-White/MyPhotography/README.md

 ### Colour Scheme

 I have chosen a fairly monochromatic group of colours.
 Which has helped to provide good contrast, so I can promote the photographic content being displayed.
 To maximise the colours within them, and not 'fight' against the colours of the site itself.
-I've selected to use a vibrant blue to act as a high light.
-Eye catching without being over bearing.
+I've selected to use a vibrant blue to act as a highlight.
+Eye catching without being overbearing.

 - `eae8ff` used for primary text.
 - `#23e0e7` used for primary highlights.